 Pronounced Namco Cross Capcom ("cross" as in "crossover"), it's a turn-based strategy RPG by Monolith Soft that was meant to be a Namco-only game until Namco decided that their own characters weren't enough and asked Capcom permission to use their characters.
 The game follows the quest of original protagonists Reiji Arisu and his Fox-spirit partner Xiaomu as they lead an army of Capcom and Namco heroes larger than anything Marvel vs. Capcom 2: New Age Of Heroes and Capcom vs. SNK 2 combined could shake a stick at, to save the multiverse as we they know it from certain destruction by scores of villain teams and a nemesis of Reiji's who has resurfaced after ten years.It is most notable for its unique battle system (a pseudo-fighting engine as a nod to the other entries here; unfortunately, it makes the stages take an absurd amount of time), curious character choices (see below), and the protagonists' stories continuing in Endless Frontier: Super Robot Wars OG Saga, with the sequel Endless Frontier EXCEED even continuing the story of the original characters.
 And because of this, you can find the complete translated script here.
 Yes, the game is THAT text-heavy.Also notable for its (fantastic) opening sequence, which was animated by Production I.G and appears to have been directed by Hiroyuki Imaishi (of Dead Leaves, Gurren Lagann and Panty & Stocking with Garterbelt fame).In 2010, it was announced that Namco and Capcom would be collaborating again once more, although it's not quite what everyone was expecting: Street Fighter X Tekken and Tekken x Street Fighter.
 Both are more akin to being Spiritual Successors of the Vs. line, with SFxT developed by Capcom, and TxSF developed by Namco.
 Both games will be done in the style of each company's latest release (Street Fighter IV and Tekken 6/Tekken Tag Tournament 2).In 2012, Capcom is working with Namco/Bandai again for another Monolith-made game for the Nintendo 3DS.
 This time around though, Sega is also collaborating.
 The game is called Project X Zone.
-Reiji and Xiaomu and Saya will be re-appearing in this game, along with the protagonists of Endless Frontier.There's a Character Page in the works now.
+Reiji and Xiaomu and Saya will be re-appearing in this game, along with the protagonists of Endless Frontier.There's a Character Page in the works now that Needs Wiki Magic Love, given the sheer number of characters, this is gonna be a huge project.

 The Atoner: Xiaomu actually was the one who killed Reiji's dad, but the latter doesn't even blame her for it because he already knew it.
 So he channeled his rage on Saya instead who forced Xiaomu to kill his dad in the first place.